mnot/I-D/httpbis-header-registry/draft.md

    'permanent'.
 3. Entries with a status of 'deprecated' are to have a status of 'obsoleted'.
 4. Provisional entries without a status are to have a status of 'provisional'.
 5. Permanent entries without a status (after confirmation that the registration document did not define one) will have a status of 'provisional'.
-The Expert(s) MAY choose to update their status if there is evidence that another is more appropriate.
+The Expert(s) can choose to update their status if there is evidence that another is more appropriate.

 The Permanent and Provisional Message Header registries will be annotated to indicate that HTTP header field registrations have moved, with an appropriate link.

-## Registry Operation

-IANA will direct any incoming requests regarding the registry to this document and, if defined, the processes established by the Expert(s); typically, this will mean referring them to the registry Web page.

-The Expert(s) will provide registry data to IANA in an agreed form (e.g. a specific XML format).
-IANA will publish:

-  * The raw registry data
-  * The registry data, transformed into HTML
-  * The registry data in any alternative formats provided by the Expert(s)

-Each published document will be at a URL agreed to by IANA and the Expert(s), and IANA will set HTTP response headers on them as (reasonably) requested by the Expert(s).

-Additionally, the HTML generated by IANA will:

- * Take directions from the Expert(s) as to the content of the HTML page's introductory text

- * Include a stable HTML fragment identifier for each registered header field

-All registry data documents MUST include Simplified BSD License text as described in Section 4.e of the Trust Legal Provisions (<eref target="http://trustee.ietf.org/license-info"/>).

 # Security Considerations